THE PARABLE OF THE UNFORGIVING SERVANT

-What you need is a deep revelation of what it costs the Lord Jesus to purchase forgiveness of sins for you!
+What you need is a profound revelation of what it costs the Lord Jesus to purchase forgiveness of sins for you!

-When you focus on the Lord Jesus and His atoning sacrifice for your sins, you will draw the grace and strength you need to forgive heartily without any reservation or limitation.
+When you focus on the Lord Jesus and His atoning sacrifice for your sins, you will draw the grace and strength you need to forgive heartily those who wrong or hurt you without any reservation or limitation.

 Prayer: My Dear Heavenly Father, thank You for forgiving me all my sins at the expense of Your Son, Christ Jesus.
-Help me Lord Jesus to demonstrate towards those who sin against me the same love, forgiveness, mercy and compassion you have demonstrated towards me, in Jesus’ name.
+Help me, Lord Jesus, to demonstrate towards those who sin against me the same love, forgiveness, mercy, and compassion that You have shown towards me, in Jesus’ name.
 Amen.